dlblom/PromisesMiniChallenge/README.md

 Learn promises by interpreting existing code, and writing your own promises.
 The goal is to make all the tests pass!

-## PENDING CONTENT TO BE CREATED FOR THIS REPO
+## PENDING Content to be created for this repo

-1. Promise chaining example
+1. Advanced Promises/ Batch Promise methods set
-2. ADVANCED PROMISES/ BATCH PROMISE METHODS SET

-- batch promise methods (.all .allSettled .any .race)
+- batch promise methods (.allSettled .any .race)
 - range of different promise objects built out, and then different combinations of them in arrays --> goal is to establish which of the batch methods need to be used on each array to get the target output

-3. REAL WORLD FRONT END EXAMPLE USING FETCH/AXIOS
+2. Real World Front End Examples with Fetch / Axios

 - would need a react file
 - free/no auth APIS: star wars api, free cat-facts api

-4. ASYNC AWAIT FILE
+3. Async Await

 ## Promises Introduction